 I need to thank my friend and fellow food historian Phillip Pessar for his help in tracking down addresses and years for some of these.
 When I would reach a dead-end in my investigation, Phillip jumped in with a helping hand.

-Broadway Joe’s was named after Football Hero Joe Namath.
+Broadway Joe’s is the namesake restaurant for football hero Joe Namath.
 The restaurant featured hamburgers, and roast beef sandwiches, as you can see in the picture below.
 Broadway Joe’s opened in January of 1969 at 2415 Ponce de Leon Blvd. in Coral Gables.

 By May of 1970, there were 11 locations in Florida, New York, and Texas.
 Three of them were franchises.
 December 1970 saw Joe Namath leave the company, and not long after that, Broadway Joe’s was gone.

 Muhammad Ali had a Burger joint?
 Yup.

 ChampBurger was a chain of black-owned-and-operated “Champburger Palaces” in black neighborhoods.
 The two ChampBurger locations were 3268 Grand Avenue in Coconut Grove and 6155 NW 17th Avenue.

 Travel Culinary had done a great job of explaining what happened: